 For customers who wish to have their generator sets expertly serviced at regular intervals your local distributor offers a complete maintenance contract package.
 This covers all items subject to routine maintenance and includes a detailed report on the condition of the generator set.
 In addition, this can be linked to a 24-hour call-out arrangement, providing assistance 365 days a year if necessary.
-Specialist engineers are available to maintain optimum performance levels from customer's generator sets, and it is recommended that maintenance tasks are only undertaken by trained and experienced engineers provided by your authorised distributor.
+Specialist engineers are available to maintenance tasks are only undertaken by trained and experienced engineers provided by your authorised distributor.